rml-80/TriviaBackEnd/README.md

 # TriviaBackEnd
-BackEnd for a Trivia Application
+BackEnd for a Trivia Application in C#
+Built in Visual Studio

 ## Nuget packeges to used / to be installed